Welcome to illion!

 3. The kinds of information we derive from Credit Reporting Information

-As noted above we collect Credit Reporting Information from various sources.
-This information is aggregated to provide to our Customers, the individual or their representative.
+As noted above we collect credit reporting information from various sources.
+This information is aggregated to then allow us to provide this to our customers, the individual or their representative.

-To assist individuals and our Customers in understanding credit worthiness we may derive certain information from all of the Credit Reporting Information (“CRI”) we hold.
-An example of this is a credit score which is information that becomes available to our Customers when they request information from us.
+To assist individuals and our customers in understanding credit worthiness we may derive certain information from all of the credit reporting information we hold.
+An example of this is a credit score which is information that becomes available to our customers when they request information from us.

 4. The purposes for which we collect, hold, use and disclose Credit Reporting Information

 - assisting our customers in assessing applications for personal or business related credit;